EricXuCui/EricXuCui.github.io/README.md

     Your browser does not support the video tag.
     </video>
 </div>
-*All art resouces are legally purchased from the EPIC store.*
+*All art resources are legally purchased from the EPIC store.*

 This lecture is about developing a basic AI behavior tree template that can be used to implement mainstream video games using **C++** and **Unreal Engine 4**.
 Inspired by **Sekiro: Shadows Die Twice** and the **Dark Souls Series**, this project incorporates various modern AI mechanisms such as attacking, dodging, strafe walking, and using multiple different ultimate skills against the player.
 It coordinates multiple AI features from Unreal Engine such as Blackboard, Decorators, Services, and Tasks.
 Additionally, there are separate English and Chinese versions of this lecture available (you may click the portal below to learn more).
 I am proud that hundreds of students worldwide have enrolled in my courses, pursuing their dreams of becoming video game programmers.
 <div style="text-align: center;">